 Office of the Superintendent

 The Office of the Superintendent is located at park headquarters in Mammoth Hot Springs.
-This office has the ultimate responsibility for managing a 2.2-million-acre park with a staff of 800 National Park Service employees and a budget of $33 million, including cooperating with the surrounding communities where visitors from the park spend an estimated $333 million a year.
+This office has the ultimate responsibility for managing a 2.2-million-acre park with a staff of 800 National Park Service employees and a budget of approximately $33 million, including cooperating with the surrounding communities where visitors from the park spend an estimated $333 million a year.

 This office manages the businesses that provide food, lodging, and medical services, plus various permitted activities, such as boating, horseback riding, and guided tours.
-With 2,225 guest rooms, 28 food and beverage operations, 21 gift shops, 11 grocery stores, and 5 campgrounds, they stay very busy!
-More…
+With 2,225 guest rooms, 28 food and beverage operations, 21 gift shops, 11 grocery stores, and 5 campgrounds, they stay very busy.

-Resource Education and Youth Programs
+Resource Education & Youth Programs

 Education rangers are the bridge between visitors and the park.
 These rangers staff the visitor centers and provide talks, walks, hikes, and campfire programs.
 They write and design roadside and indoor exhibits, publications, videos, and webpages, and engage with the public through social media.
 They connect young visitors through Junior Ranger and other youth programs.
 Learn more about the Division of Resource Education and Youth Programs.

-Resource and Visitor Protection
+Visitor & Resource Protection